Find out what ButcherBox is, where they source their meat, if it’s worth it and how to order from them to get the best value.

 Step 6.
 Checkout

 The last step is to input your shipping and billing information and you are done.
 If there are any current offers that you have claimed with sign-up, they will show up on the right side under Order Summary.
-Note, that the current offer is a FREE WHOLE TURKEY.
-Details on how to claim that below.
+Note, that these offers vary depending on time of signup but I include details on how to claim an offer for FREE Thanksgiving turkey below, as an example.

 Remember, you can always change the type, size and frequency of your meat subscription.
 You can also always ALWAYS cancel at any time.